-In stretching sheet fluid dynamics, a variety of thermal and hydrodynamic wall conditions may be relevant in addition to various stretching sheet rates (linear, quadratic, cubic, exponential etc) as elaborated by Jaluria [7].
-A linearly stretched sheet with a homogenous surface heat flux was used in Dutta et al. [24] for computation of the temperature dispersion in the flow.
+In stretching sheet fluid dynamics, a variety of thermal and hydrodynamic wall conditions may be relevant in addition to various stretching sheet rates (linear, quadratic, cubic, exponential, etc.) as elaborated by Jaluria [7].
+A linearly stretched sheet with a homogenous surface heat flux was used by Dutta et al. [24] for the computation of the temperature dispersion in the flow.
 In order to expand sheet boundary layer convection, changing surface temperature and linear surface stretching were both studied by Grubka and Bobba [25].
-Karwe and Jaluria [26] employed finite difference methods to model mixed convection from a travelling sheet.
-Chen and Strobel [27] research done numerically on the combined forced and free convection in isothermal boundary layer flow from a horizontal sheet that was moving continuously.
-Ingham [28] analyzed the continuance of solutions for the free transportation boundary layer flow just about a constantly moving perpendicular surface with temperature inversely correlated to the distance along the surface.
+Karwe and Jaluria [26] employed finite difference methods to model mixed convection from a traveling sheet.
+Chen and Strobel's [27] research was conducted numerically on the combined forced and free convection in isothermal boundary layer flow from a horizontal sheet that was moving continuously.
+Ingham [28] analyzed the continuance of solutions for the free transportation boundary layer flow just about a constantly moving perpendicular surface with a temperature inversely correlated to the distance along the surface.
 Ali and Al-Yousef [29] have reported on laminar mixed convection adjacent to a uniformly moving vertical plate with wall mass flux effects.
 A hot, continuously stretched surface has been researched by Chen [30] using mixed convection cooling.

 Thermal radiation also has a significant role in modern materials processing [31] and often accompanies convective and conductive heat transfer.
 The radiation effects on forced and free convection have both been studied extensively in recent years.
-Algebraic flux models are frequently employed in such studies since they circumvent the need to solve the full integrodifferential equation of radiative transfer.
+Algebraic flux models are frequently employed in such studies since they circumvent the need to solve the full integro-differential equation of radiative transfer.
 A popular flux model is the Rosseland approximation which provides reasonable accuracy for optically dense flows.
-It has been utilized in many diverse studies in materials processing and chemical engineering (including coupled magnetohydrodynamic transport) in recent years and the reader is referred to [32]-[39].
+It has been utilized in many diverse studies in materials processing and chemical engineering (including coupled magnetohydrodynamic transport) in recent years and the reader is referred to [32-39].

-In our study, we have out-stretched the study of Ali et al. [16] and Chen [30] by considering velocity exponent, wall temperature exponent and thermal radiation effects.
+In our study, we have out-stretched the study of Ali et al. [16] and Chen [30] by considering the velocity exponent, wall temperature exponent and thermal radiation effects.
 This constitutes the originality of this study.
 The Local Non-Similarity (LNS) approach proposed by Sparrow-Yu [40] is used.
-With the help of a shooting technique termed the Nachtsheim-Swigert [41] iteration methodology and a 6th order Runge-Kutta iterative process, numerical solutions of the modified nonlinear boundary layer equations are discovered.
-Validation with earlier studies [16, 30] is included.
+With the help of a shooting technique termed the Nachtsheim-Swigert [41] iteration methodology and a sixth order Runge-Kutta iterative process, numerical solutions of the modified nonlinear boundary layer equations are discovered.
+Validation with earlier studies [16,30] is included.
 Extensive visualization of transport characteristics (velocity, temperature, magnetic induction, local skin friction and local Nusselt number) is presented.
 The simulations are relevant to electroconductive materials processing [42].

-Analysis of the boundary layer of Newtonian flow and heat transfer along a non-isothermal electroconductive radiative stretching surface under the influence of the aligned magnetic field effect has not yet been attempted.
-Therefore, utilizing the induced magnetic field effect, a study is done of the steady flow and heat transfer via a stretching surface.
-A second-order ordinary differential equation matching to the heat equation, a third order ordinary differential equation are all generated via similarity transformation.
-For different values of the dimensionless parameters of the issue under consideration, numerical computations up to the appropriate degree of precision were performed using the shooting iterative approach, which comprises the 6th-order Runge-Kutta integration scheme and the Nachtsheim-Swigert scheme for the purpose of illustrating the results graphically.
+Analysis of the boundary layer of Newtonian flow and heat transfer along a nonisothermal electroconductive radiative stretching surface under the influence of the aligned magnetic field effect has not yet been attempted.
+Therefore, utilizing the induced magnetic field effect, a study is conducted on the steady flow and heat transfer via a stretching surface.
+A second-order ordinary differential equation matching the heat equation, a thirdorder ordinary differential equation relating to the momentum equation, and a magnetic induction boundary layer equation are all generated via a similarity transformation.
+For different values of the dimensionless parameters of the issue under consideration, numerical computations up to the appropriate degree of precision were performed using the shooting iterative approach, which comprises the sixth-order Runge-Kutta integration scheme and the Nachtsheim-Swigert scheme for the purpose of illustrating the results graphically.

-2. MATHEMATICAL MODEL
+2. Mathematical Model